 - Landlords, property owners, and property managers are prohibited from retaliating against individuals for invoking their rights or protections under Proclamations 20-19 et seq., or any other state or federal law providing rights or protections for residential dwellings.
-Nothing in this order prevents a landlord from seeking to engage in reasonable communications with tenants to explore re-payment plans in accordance with this order. - The preceding prohibitions do not apply to operators of facilities licensed or certified by the Department of Social and Health Services to prevent them from taking action to transfer or discharge a resident for health or safety reasons in accordance with the laws and rules that apply to those facilities.
+Nothing in this order prevents a landlord from seeking to engage in reasonable communications with tenants to explore re-payment plans in accordance with this order. - The preceding prohibitions do not apply to operators of long-term care facilities licensed or certified by the Department of Social and Health Services to prevent them from taking action to appropriately, safely, and lawfully transfer or discharge a resident for health or safety reasons, or a change in payer source that the facility is unable to accept, in accordance with the laws and rules that apply to those facilities.
+Additionally, the above prohibition against increasing, or threatening to increase, the rate of rent for any dwelling does not apply to customary changes in the charges or fees for cost of care (such as charges for personal care, utilities, and other reasonable and customary operating expenses), or reasonable charges or fees are outlined in the long-term care facility's notice of services and are applied in accordance with the laws and rules that apply to the set facility is unable to accept the prohibition.

 Terminology used in these prohibitions shall be understood by reference to Washington law, including but not limited to RCW 49.60, RCW 59.12, RCW 59.18, and RCW 59.20.
-For purposes of this Proclamation, a "significant and immediate risk to the health, safety, or property of others created by the resident" (a) is one that is described with particularity, and cannot be established on the basis of the resident's own health condition or disability; (b) excludes the situation in which a resident who may have been exposed to, or contracted, the COVID-19, or is following Department of Health guidelines regarding isolation or quarantine; and (c) excludes circumstances that are not urgent in nature, such as conditions that were known or knowable to the landlord, property owner, or property manager pre-COVID-19 but regarding which that entity took no action.
+For purposes of this Proclamation, a "significant and immediate risk to the health, safety, or property of others created by the resident" (a) is one that is described with particularity; (b) as it relates to "significant and immediate" risk to the health and safety of others, includes any behavior by a resident which is imminently hazardous to the physical safety of other persons on the premises (RCW 59.18.130 (8)(a)); (c) cannot be established on the basis of the resident's own health condition or disability; (d) excludes the situation in which a resident who may have been exposed to, or contracted, the COVID-19, or is following Department of Health guidelines regarding isolation or quarantine; and (e) excludes circumstances that are not urgent in nature, such as conditions that were known or knowable to the landlord, property owner, or property manager pre-COVID-19 but regarding which that entity took no action.